Penang secessionist movement: Opposition to secessionism

-By the end of 1948, race relations had deteriorated as a result of the Emergency.
+By the end of 1948, race relations had deteriorated as a result of the Malayan Emergency.
 The secessionist committee took pains to insist that the movement was not racially motivated.
 Despite this, secessionism drew opposition from Malay Muslims, driven primarily by the United Malays National Organisation (UMNO) out of fears that Malay interests in Penang would be subsumed in a predominantly Chinese state.
 Malay-language daily Utusan Melayu called for the return of Penang to Kedah, the state from which Penang was originally carved out by the British East India Company, while UMNO founder Onn Jaafar proclaimed during an anti-secessionist demonstration that "if the Malays do not agree to it, there can be no secession".

 The secessionists largely disregarded the Malay Muslim opposition and instead focused on negotiations with British administrators, who feared that an independent Penang might jeopardise Malay support and lead to the partitioning of the federation.
 The British, preoccupied with combating the communists, considered the secessionist movement a hindrance to efforts to improve racial harmony.

 Certain factions within the non-Malay community also opposed Penang's secession.
 Tan Cheng Lock, future leader of the Malaysian Chinese Association (MCA), voiced concerns that Penang's secession would "shut the door to Singapore's future entry" and weaken Chinese political power in the new federation.
-While initially in support of secession, president A. M. Abu Bakar of the Penang Muslim Chamber of Commerce distanced himself from the movement, attributing his support to economic reasons and influence from Indian Muslim members in his organisation.
+While initially in support of secession, president A. M. Abu Bakar of the Penang Muslim Chamber of Commerce distanced himself from the movement, attributing his support to economic reasons and influence from the Indian Muslim members in his organisation.